 My recommendation: “How to Fix Broken Supply Chains” with Dustin Burk

 Spotify Link: Ted Talks Daily

-As the company has grown, Intercom has continue to invest heavily in it’s content marketing and it shows.
+Throughout the pandemic, Intercom has continued to invest heavily in its content marketing and it shows.
 Their podcast and guests are consistently high quality and highly relevant to the world of today’s Product Manager.

 iTunes Link: Inside Intercom